sleepypant/shin/README.md

-What a pleasure the privellage is mine
+What a pleasure the privelege is mine